 On occasion, PhD students may be selected to serve as a teaching assistant for work related to the department fellowship funding.
 Because of the academic rigor of the first two years, teaching assistantships (TAs) are not typically offered to PhD students.
 Later in your graduate career you may have the opportunity to TA classes depending on department needs.
 If you are planning a career in academics, you will be encouraged and have the opportunity to teach an undergraduate course, typically during year 5 in the program (before internship), under the supervision of a faculty member.
 Students should express their interest in teaching to the track director (DCT or ADCT) and to Andrea Williams.
-Students then should meet with Andrea to learn about the specific classes that are available for your teaching experience.
-Students may choose to teach the course only one semester, but it is usually best to teach the course for two consecutive semesters, assuming this also meets departmental needs.
+Students receive an email requesting teaching interests in the fall of year 4.
+It is preferred to teach the course for two consecutive semesters to allow for the best teaching experience and training, assuming this also meets departmental needs.

-Students must select a teaching mentor from the faculty and meet regularly with that person for support and guidance during the semesters that the student is teaching.
-Historically, students have greatly enjoyed the teachingexperience, and have taught courses including Abnormal Psychology, Social Psychology, and Psychology of Aging.
+Students must select a teaching mentor from the faculty and meet regularly with that person for support and guidance during the semesters the student is teaching.
+Historically, students have greatly enjoyed the teaching experience, and have taught courses including Abnormal Psychology, Social Psychology, Psychology of Aging, And Trauma Psychology at the undergraduate level.
 Students are encouraged to seek out a teaching mentor from the faculty.